 When the words “counterfeit goods” were mentioned in the past, people often had an image of brick-and-mortar stores on shady side streets or those located on New York City’s well-known Canal Street.
 However, with the rise of the information and post-digital age, counterfeit items are more prevalent than ever due to the ease of selling goods online.
 Selling counterfeit items online has made it easier to fool unsuspecting customers into paying for goods of low quality.
-For example, it becomes harder for consumers to discern whether an item is legitimate because sellers of counterfeit goods have the ability to sell items online using pictures of legitimate products.
+For example, it becomes harder for consumers to discern whether an item is legitimate because sellers of counterfeit goods can sell items online using pictures of legitimate products.

 Other steps you can take to protect your trademark include: